Guides/Paving Stones & Slabs

 Geotextile fabric between the subgrade and gravel base prevents mixing and improves drainage, especially in clay or silty soils.
 Highly recommended for most installations.

 Quantities in this guide are indicative.
-Always check actual unit dimensions, joint width and base depth requirements with your supplier.
+Always check actual unit dimensions, joint width and base depth requirements with your supplier before ordering.
+Driveway crossings and changes to surface drainage may require planning permission — check with your local authority.
 Last reviewed: May 2026